Written by Aaron R. Winston

 Apartment complexes are no different and not immune from the effects of greed.
 Apartments are a vital part of the American real estate industry.
 Apartment buildings provide housing options for those not ready or able to purchase a house outright.

-Along the same line, some apartment complexes are rent-controlled, intended to keep the housing more affordable.
+Along the same line, some states extend the Fair Housing Act to make some apartment complexes rent-controlled, with the intent to keep the housing option more affordable.
 Although, like everything, there are pros and cons to this.

 What is Apartment Complex Negligence?